emilc0/nasscom-vsd-soc-design/ch7.md

-# Repair slack after synthesis
+# Improve slack by modifying the synthesis parameters

 D4_SK1_L7